colorpepper/vllm-rocm/README.md

 </p>

+---
+## vLLM GPT4V Alpha Branch
+Welcome to the vLLM GPT4V Alpha Branch, a cutting-edge experimental branch designed to enhance support for Vision Language Models (VLMs) and introduce capabilities for image input within the OpenAI Chat Completions API.
+It has been rigorously tested for compatibility with both AMD and NVIDIA GPUs.

+### Purpose of This Branch
+This branch serves as a testing ground for our team and the broader community to evaluate the current support of VLMs, ensuring they meet all production demands, particularly on AMD GPUs.
+Your feedback and testing will help us refine and optimize the integration of VLMs.

+### Key Features
+- Enhanced VLM Support
+- `AutoImageProcessor` Integration: Utilizes HuggingFace's AutoImageProcessor for image pre-processing, configurable via `config.json`.
+- Pre-built Templates: Includes a ready-to-use chat template for models like `llava-hf/llava-1.5-7b-hf`, simplifying setup.
+- Image Input Support in OpenAI API
+- Model Compatibility: Works with all `LlavaForConditionalGeneration` models, especially `llava-hf/llava-1.5-7b-hf`.
+- Flexible Image Sources: Accepts image data and web URLs.
+- Comprehensive Format Support: Supports PNG, JPEG, WEBP, GIF, BMP, and TIFF formats.
+- Preprocessing: Images are automatically adjusted to the required dimensions and format as per model specifications.

+### Documentation
+New VLM Usage Guide: Detailed documentation available under the "Models" section to help you get started with VLMs.

+### System Requirements
+Compatible with AMD and NVIDIA GPUs.

+### Related Contributions
+This PR directly resolves issues [#2058](https://github.com/vllm-project/vllm/issues/2058) and [#3873](https://github.com/vllm-project/vllm/issues/3873).
+It also supercedes PR [#3467](https://github.com/vllm-project/vllm/pull/3467).
+PR [#3042](https://github.com/vllm-project/vllm/pull/3042) added vision language model support.

+### Upstream Contributions

+This fork is actively maintained, and we are committed to upstreaming these enhancements in PR [#3978](https://github.com/vllm-project/vllm/pull/3978).
+Stay tuned for more updates and enhancements!

+For any issues or contributions, please refer to the issues section or submit a pull request.
+---
 *Latest News* 🔥
 - [2024/04] We hosted [the third vLLM meetup](https://robloxandvllmmeetup2024.splashthat.com/) with Roblox!
 Please find the meetup slides [here](https://docs.google.com/presentation/d/1A--47JAK4BJ39t954HyTkvtfwn0fkqtsL8NGFuslReM/edit?usp=sharing).
 - [2024/01] We hosted [the second vLLM meetup](https://lu.ma/ygxbpzhl) in SF!
 Please find the meetup slides [here](https://docs.google.com/presentation/d/12mI2sKABnUw5RBWXDYY-HtHth4iMSNcEoQ10jDQbxgA/edit?usp=sharing).